u24569608/COS_214-Final_Project/plant-nursery-simulator/docs/demo.md

 >
 > "Now let's see that plant.
 In the **Greenhouse Management** tab, we can browse the **Composite** structure.
 As we expand the beds, you can see we have nested beds and individual plants.
 >
 > "Here is the 'Bonsai' we just added.
 When we select it, the right panel updates with its live data.
 This is the **Observer** pattern at work; the UI observes the plant.
-We can see its vitals and its current **State**, which is 'Growing'.
+We can see its vitals and its current **State**, which is 'seed'.
 >
 > "Now, let's simulate time passing.
 By clicking 'Run Growth Tick', we use a **Greenhouse Iterator** to visit every plant in the composite and apply growth.
-You can see the plant's vitals changing in the log.
+You can see the plant's vitals changing in the log, additionally lets assign a staff member to track our new 'bonsai'plant.
 >
 > "Let's run a few more ticks. ...
 Okay, notice the log?
 The plant's state changed to 'Mature', and its 'Sale Readiness' is now 'True'.
 This state change was also *observed* by its corresponding `StockItem`, so it's now available for sale."
 >
 > **Flow 3: Staff & Plant Care (Command, Observer, Strategy)**
 >
 > "Let's run another tick. ...
 Ah, the log now says 'Care Required: Needs Water'.
 The plant's `WaterStrategy` determined it was thirsty and, as a Subject, it *notified* its **Observers**.
 >
 > "If we go to the **System Admin** tab and look at 'Staff Tasks', we can see 'Staff 1' is observing that plant, so a 'Water Plant' task appeared in their queue.
 This is the **Command** pattern.
 The request is an object in a queue.